 2. Configure TCP/IP for your computer

-- On the Windows taskbar, click the Start button, point to Settings, and then click Control Panel. - 2) Double-click the Network icon, highlight the bound TCP/IP tab in the Network window that appears.
-An example is shown in the following figure:
+- On the Windows taskbar, click the Start button, point to Settings, and then click Control Panel. - 2) Double-click the Network icon, highlight the bound TCP/IP tab in the Network

 Figure B-3 Configuration tab